 Of course test variables are supported in the plain text payloads.
 The variables are replace by the referenced values before sending or receiving the message.

-Plaintext message payloads may only differ in whitespaces e.g. new line characters.
-By default the message validation fails even if only whitespace characters are different.
+Plaintext message payloads may only differ in system-dependent line separator characters (CR, LF, CRLF).
+By default the plain text message validation fails because of that differences even if only whitespace characters are different.